 top of page

 Dr. Cipriano’s leadership in the field has been recognized by the US Department of Education, earning her an appointment on the Social and Behavioral Panel of the Institute of Education Sciences in addition to other federal work groups that are informing the future of education research, practice, and policy.
-Dr. Cipriano is a 2022 recipient of the Joseph A. Zins Award for Outstanding Contributions to SEL Action Research and was named a 2023 National Voice of Change in Public Education Award by the Chan Zuckerberg Initiative.
+Dr. Cipriano’s rigorous and practical cross-sector communication of science is evidenced by her work being cited in multiple bipartisan pieces of legislation supporting investments in US students and educators, countless interviews, podcasts, talks, articles, and mentions in educational media over the past decade, and the honors including the Joseph A. Zins Award for Career Contributions to Action Research (2022), National Voice of Chang in Public Education Award from the Chan Zuckerberg Initiative (2023), Research-to-Policy Collaboration Scholar Award from the Edna Bennett Pierce Prevention Research Center (2024), and the Distinguished Contributions to Human Development Research from the American Educational Research Association (2025).

 Dr. Cipriano received her Ph.D. from Boston College, her Ed.M. from the Harvard Graduate School of Education and undergraduate degree from Hofstra University, and currently serves on the Advisory Board of the National Center for Learning Disabilities, Teachstone, the Possible Zone, Understood, and the Special Olympics Global Research Collaborative.